Division of Strategy and Policy

 Division of Strategy and Policy Staff

 Senior Vice President for Strategy and Policy | 919-962-6082

-Prior to joining the UNC System, Kelly was a resident scholar in education policy studies and the Founding Director of the Center on Higher Education Reform at the American Enterprise Institute (AEI).
-In his roles, Dr. Kelly conducted research on college affordability innovation in higher education and federal and state policy and advised members of congress, state policy makers and presidential candidates.
+Prior to joining the UNC System, Kelly was a resident scholar in education policy studies and the founding director of the Center on Higher Education Reform at the American Enterprise Institute (AEI).
+In his roles, Dr. Kelly conducted research on college affordability innovation in higher education and federal and state policy.
+He advised members of congress, state policy makers, and presidential candidates.
 Kelly has published work in academic journals and in popular outlets such as the Wall Street Journal, the New York Times, the Chronicle of Higher Education, Education Week, The Atlantic, and National Review.